Yaro101/selaink-ytt-iselle-nestyssovellukselle-k-ytt-tapauskaavio-UML-Use-Case-Diagram-/README.md

 - **(FIN) Käyttäjät - (ENG) Users:**

-  - (FIN) Käyttäjät, joita kutsutaan myös toimijoiksi, ovat ulkoisia yksiköitä (ihmisiä, järjestelmiä tai muita yksiköitä), jotka ovat vuorovaikutuksessa järjestelmän kanssa.
+  - (FIN) Käyttäjät, joita kutsutaan myös toimijoiksi, ovat ulkoisia yksiköitä (ihmisiä, järjestelmiä tai muita yksiköitä), jotka ovat vuorovaikutuksessa järjestelmän kanssa:

-  - (ENG) Users, also known as actors, are external entities (people, systems, or other entities) that interact with the system.
+  - (ENG) Users, also known as actors, are external entities (people, systems, or other entities) that interact with the system:

     1. Käyttäjä
     2. Ylläpitäjä

-- **Triggers:**
+- **(FIN) Laukaisee - (ENG) Triggers:**

+  - (FIN) Laukaisin on tapahtuma tai ehto, joka käynnistää tietyn käyttötapauksen suorittamisen.
+Se voi olla käyttäjän toiminta, aikapohjainen tapahtuma tai ulkoinen ärsyke, joka käynnistää käyttötapauksen:

-  - The trigger is an event or condition that initiate the execution of a particular use case.
-It could be a user action, a time-based event or an external stimulus that starts the use case.
+  - (ENG) The trigger is an event or condition that initiate the execution of a particular use case.
+It could be a user action, a time-based event or an external stimulus that starts the use case:

     1. Trigger x
     2. Trigger y
     3. Trigger z